Literacy and Numeracy Test for Initial Teacher Education Students

 Information for ACU initial teacher education students

 The Australian Government has introduced a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE), effective from 2016.
-Education Ministers across Australia have agreed that, from 1 July, 2016, Initial Teacher Education students across Australia will need to pass a national literacy and numeracy test (LANTITE) prior to completing their course.
+Education Ministers across Australia have agreed that, from 1 July, 2016, Initial Teacher Education students across Australia will need to successfully meet the approved national literacy and numeracy benchmark (LANTITE) prior to completing their course.

 The Victorian Institute of Teaching have advised that graduates seeking registration in Victoria will need to have successfully met approved benchmarks in literacy and numeracy (LANTITE) to be eligible for registration.

 The Queensland College of Teachers recommends that Initial Teacher Education students who will complete their studies from semester two 2016 onwards undertake the test.

 From January 2017 ACU Initial Teacher Education students will need to have successfully met approved benchmarks in literacy and numeracy before they undertake the final professional experience placement in their program of study.
 Successful completion of LANTITE will be a requirement for course completion.